DevJin27/SectionC_Group8_StackOverflow/README.md

 ## 5. Data Cleaning

+Steps:
+- Selected 15 relevant columns and removed the remaining columns to reduce noise and improve processing efficiency.
+- Removed rows with missing values in critical fields (salary, experience, country, and currency).
+- Extracted currency codes from the raw currency field for accurate mapping.
-Steps: - Removed rows missing salary or experience. - Extracted currency codes. - Converted salaries to INR using exchange rate table. - Standardized country names. - Used median to avoid outlier distortion.
+- Converted salaries to INR using an exchange rate lookup table.
+- Standardized country names to ensure consistency across the dataset.
+- Performed outlier detection using the IQR method; applied capping (winsorization) at the 5th and 95th percentiles to limit the effect of extreme salary values.
+- Used median instead of mean for all aggregations to avoid distortion from remaining skew.

 ------------------------------------------------------------------------